 Restored castles steeped in legend, the Royal Horticultural Society unveiling the largest gardening project in Europe, and an art-peppered treasure hunt along England’s south coast – 2021 is a year bursting at the seams with brand new and unmissable experiences.
-From discovering Britain’s rich heritage and delving into its thriving art scene to exploring its stunning landscapes and picturesque coastline, there is plenty for travel-hungry visitors to add to their must-see list when we’re all able to travel again.
+From discovering Britain’s rich heritage and thriving art scene to exploring Cornwall’s varied landscapes and sustainable traditions, there is plenty for travel-hungry visitors to add to their must-see list when we’re all able to travel again.

 With ancient battlegrounds, mythical castles and a never-seen-before Roman sauna, history buffs will feel as if they are travelling through time as Britain’s rich heritage comes to life in 2021.